Ryan Kerby

 Ryan Kerby is an American politician and former educator from Idaho.
-Kerby is a Republican member of Idaho House of Representatives from District 9, seat A.
+Kerby is a former Republican member of Idaho House of Representatives from District 9, seat A.

 Early life

 Kerby was born in Clearwater River, Idaho.

 Education

 Kerby earned a Bachelor of Science degree in Math from Biola College in La Mirada, California.
 Kerby earned a Master's degree from College of Idaho.
 Kerby completed educational specialist from University of Idaho.

 Career

 Kerby was a superintendent of New Plymouth School District for 21 years until his retirement in June 2015.

 On November 4, 2014, Kerby won the election and became a Republican member of Idaho House of Representatives for District 9, seat A. Kerby defeated Steve Worthley with 76.5% of the votes.
 On November 8, 2016, as an incumbent, Kerby won the election and continued serving District 9, seat A. Kerby defeated Rejeana A. Goolsby with 81.1% of the votes.
 On November 6, 2018, as an incumbent, Kerby won the election and continued serving District 9, seat A. Kerby defeated Allen Schmid with 75.9% of the votes.